In the year 1300, at Goldsmiths Hall in London, the very first hallmarking system was introduced to guarantee the quality of precious metals sold.

 Gold is graded using units called carats.
 It is an ancient system that measures the purity of different types of gold using fractions of 24.

-This is why, when our gold items are hallmarked, you will see 375 stamped for 9ct gold and 750 stamped for 18ct gold.
+This is why, when our gold items are hallmarked, you will see 375 stamped for 9ct gold, 585 for 14ct gold, and 750 stamped for 18ct gold.

 Like fine silver, it is usually combined with other metals to improve its strength and durability.
 We call these combinations alloys.